geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 - Align to a celestial or orbit anchor
 - Follow the FCs orders

 A brawling bomber has no need for bombs even fitting an offlined bomb launcher would be waste of resources.
-Current BNI doctrine for this is to fit a Medium Shield Extender in the mid, which I am not fully convinced, because i do not think that this extender matters much.
+Current BNI doctrine for this is to fit a Medium Shield Extender in the mid, which I am not fully convinced, because I do not think that this extender matters much.
 But again I am just a newb following orders:)

 {% highlight bash %}
 [Hound, Brawling]